florentpoujol/Daneel/docs/docs/files/modules.md

 But component also have these requirement :

-- Are created through a module and thus require Daneel to be loaded.
 - Component objects must provide a `New()` function that accept the game object as first argument and returns the component instance.
 - Component objects must be the metatable of the component instances.
 - The component instances must be accessible on the game object through a property named after the component's type with the first letter lowercase.
 Ie : `gameObject.modelRenderer`, `gameObject.progressBar`.